-Yahaya, Azizi Self-Concept In Education Psychology. unspecified .
+Yahaya, Azizi Self-Concept In Education Psychology.
+Journal of Science & Mathematics Education .
 (Unpublished)

 Self-concept refers to the totality of a complex, organized, and dynamic system of learned beliefs, attitudes and opinions that each person holds to be true about his or her personal existence.
 Parental upbringing, continuous failure, depression and internal self-critic are factors that influence the development of oneâ€™s self-concept.
 A positive self-concept can be developed through behave objectively in knowing oneself, always appreciate oneself, be friend to oneself and always have a positive and rational thinking.
 Educational psychology can be referred to a distinct scientific discipline within psychology that includes both method of study and a resulting knowledge base.
 It is believed that the development of studentâ€™s self-concept depends on the focus of educators in educational psychology in classroom practice.
 Educational psychology provides important background knowledge that pre-service and in-service educators can use as the foundation for professional practice.
 A positive self-concept can contribute to good academic achievement by studentâ€™s optimistic personal expectations about himself or herself.

 |Subjects:||L Education > L Education (General)|

 |Deposited By:||Assoc.
 Prof Dr Azizi Yahaya|